Fine Arts

 spring

-Studio Concepts II
+Studio Concepts 2

 Prerequisites: Sophomore Core Studios/Studio Concepts 1

-Junior Sculpture II
+Junior Sculpture 2

 Prerequisites: Sophomore year sculpture/Junior Sculpture1